jkeneda/jkeneda.github.io/_posts/2022-08-28-FullScreenFix.md

 ---

 With that script enabled, you shouldn't get any more fullscreen pop-ups when you hover over a student's name.
 You will still get the smaller, less invasive student profile pop-ups whenever your window size is large enough.

+If this script ever causes any issues for you, feel free to send me an email (jkeneda) or just disable/remove the Tampermonkey extension.

 <script src="/assets/scripts/copyCode.js"></script>